Molingejr/customer_survey/README.md

 # Customer Survey App
+Company owner fills creates a form and send link to client through sms.
-Customer fill out a form to rate his/her experience for the day
+Customer opens link and fill out a form to rate his/her experience for the day.

+Customer can also schedule an appointment.

 ## Installation
 Install Python 3.6 for your system